Exotic birds escape storm-damaged aviary at Oakland Zoo

 OAKLAND -- Armed with nets and cages, workers at the Oakland Zoo will continue to search the grounds Thursday for six exotic birds, including an endangered hooded vulture, that escaped from their storm damaged aviary.

-At the height of Tuesday's fearsome and deadly wind storm, a massive tree toppled into the aviary, ripping the netting and giving the bird's an escape route.
+At the height of Tuesday's fearsome and deadly wind storm, a massive tree toppled into the aviary, ripping the netting and giving the birds an escape route.
+The birds that got out were an endangered male African hooded vulture and five other exotic birds, including two pied crows and three superb starlings.

 The grounds of the zoo have been closed since the storm toppled several trees during the storm.